Azure/azure-event-hubs-dotnet/readme.md

 [https://github.com/Azure/azure-event-hubs/tree/master/samples](https://github.com/Azure/azure-event-hubs/tree/master/samples)

-### How to build client liblaries on Visual Studio 2017?
+### How to build client libraries on Visual Studio 2017?

 Make sure you have .NET Core Cross-Platform Development SDK installed.
 If it is missing, you can install the SDK by running Visual Studio Installer.
 See https://www.microsoft.com/net/core#windowscmd for VS 2017 and SDK installation.